eggplantbren/LBRYnomics2/README.md

 pip3 install -r requirements.txt
 ```

-## Contributing
+To run, execute `main.py` using Python 3.

-coming soon
+Configuration is in `config.yaml` and `secrets.yaml`.

 ## License

-All *code* is released under the MIT License - see the LICENSE file for details.
-The contents of the `assets` folder are proprietary.
+GNU GPL version 3.
+See the LICENSE file for details.

 (c) 2019, 2020 Brendon J. Brewer.